frouriojs/notios/README.md

 Utility `defineNotiosConfig` enables you use completion and not necessary.
 Directive `// @ts-check` enables you write configuration type-safely.

 Notios never fallbacks to any value of configuration to default values.
 You should use `defaultConfig` to explicitly specify what and how you want to fallback.
+Spreading in any nesting level like `...defaultConfig.v1,` is necessary to make your configuration working properly for various notios versions.

 Until the detailed documatation is ready, please refer to the [default configuration](./libs/notios-config/src/default_config.ts).